 The best places are Agamon Hula and Viker Lookout.

 Since pelicans are migrating, they are only looking for places to sleep.
-Thus, the best time to see them is either in the morning (best before 9 am) or in the evening (starting from an hour before sunset).
+Thus, the best time to see them is in the morning (best before 9:00).

 Summary

-Moreover, you can combine Viker Lookout with a visit to Agamon Hefer or Turtle Bridge at Alexander River for a nice half-day experience.
+Moreover, you can combine Viker Lookout with a visit to Agamon Hefer or Turtle Bridge at Alexander River for an excellent half-day experience.

 That’s all for today, and I’ll see you in future travels!